gonchigars/ReactTutorial/redux_version2.md

 This is a simplified example, but in larger applications, you might see prop drilling through many more levels, and with many more props.
 This is where solutions like Redux, Context API, or other state management approaches become valuable.

-Would you like me to show how this example could be refactored to solve the prop drilling issue using one of the methods we discussed earlier?